SepehrGanji/Awesome-Web/README.md

 ## How to run the project?

 You have to install node and npm first.
-Then, clone the project, change shell directory to the root folder and install packages:
+Then, clone the project, change shell directory to the root folder and install required packages:

 ```
 npm ci